Looking for something? Search Here »

 6. Think of a business name.

-Remember to choose a name that will be easy to find by electronic means – odd spellings might make you unique, but might stop clients finding you when they look you up through standard search engines.
+Remember to choose a name that will be easy to find on search engines – odd spellings might make you unique, but might stop clients finding you when they don’t spell you correctly in their search engines.

 Regardless of which state and territory you live in, in 2012 the business names system went national – it’s all under the ASIC structure now.
 So, to register your new business name, CLICK HERE FOR DETAILS